 In past posts, it may sound like most of our family is in Florida.

-I grew up there, in Belmont, among families connected – as mine were – to Harvard and MIT, as well as artists, diplomats, and so on.
-At the time, Belmont was sort of a “best-kept secret” among families that wanted a very comfortable hometown where everyone seemed to know – and like – everyone else.
+I grew up in Belmont, Massachusetts.
+At the time, Belmont was a comfortable hometown where everyone seemed to know – and like – everyone else.
+It still feels that way, when we visit it.

-A couple of weeks ago, my son flew to Boston from Brazil.
+A couple of weeks ago, my wonderful son flew to Boston from Brazil.
 He and his fiancee have been working remotely, as part of a longer adventure, touring the Americas.
-(It started pre-Covid, was paused as the world went into lockdown, and that trek may continue later.)
+(It started pre-Covid, was paused as the world went into lockdown.)

 He was here to pick up his skiing equipment (in storage) before a week’s vacation at Breckenridge.